 This fun and colorful shop caters to stylish babies and kids, moms, and even trendy moms-to-be.
 Part Beatrix Potter storybook, part upscale fashion boutique, Cupcake will have even non-parents trying desperately to come up with friends’ kids they can buy an outfit for.

 641 Fourth St., Santa Rosa, 707-579-2165

-Ninety percent of the hunts I’ve ever gone on for Christmas or birthday presents have eventually ended at Skeeter’s.
-And for good reason: it’s hard not to find something to please just about anyone in this little place.
-Skeeter’s specializes in high-quality women’s clothing and jewelry often made as close as a few blocks away, but before too long you’ll find yourself admiring the handbags, scarves, throw pillows, and other bits of beauty, too.
+It’s hard not to find something to please just about anyone in this little place.
+Skeeter’s specializes in high-quality women’s clothing and jewelry, often made as close as a few blocks away.
+And before too long you’ll find yourself admiring the handbags, scarves, throw pillows, and other bits of beauty, too.

 626 Fourth St., Santa Rosa, 707-523-1651